bogdanspn/wp-iconfinder-portfolio/README.md

 Iconfinder Portfolio uses shortcodes to display content that you specify anywhere on your site.

 The most basic version of the shortcode will display up to 100 iconsets from your Iconfinder account.
+If no count is specified, the default API limit of 100 sets will be displayed.

-Simply add this token to any blog post or page on your site:
+To display an unfiltered list of iconsets, simply add this token to any blog post or page on your site:

 `[iconfinder_portfolio]`